scheffchuk/c-chat/README.md

 - **Build**: `pnpm build` - Create production build
 - **Lint**: `pnpm lint` - Run Biome linter
 - **Format**: `pnpm format` - Format code with Biome

+## Contributing

+This project is currently in active development as a graduation assignment.
+The frontend UI is largely complete, and the next phase involves backend integration and AI model connectivity.